-Q: What acquittals requirements?
+Q: What are the acquittals requirements?

-A: Successful applicants will be required to submit a simple financial acquittal by July 2026.
+A: Successful applicants will be required to submit a Final report and financial acquittal by July 2028.
 The acquittal will include an expenditure breakdown on:

-- Staffing costs
+- Staffing costs - Reimbursement

-- Reimbursement
+- Minor equipment

-- Minor equipment and assets
+- Operational costs

-- Operational costs - Minor expenses for individuals
+- Minor expenses for individuals

+Regular mid term reporting will be required and listed in successful Grant Funding Agreements.
 An officeholder in your organisation will be required to certify that the grant funds have been expended as per your financial acquittal.